golightstream/lightstream-prism-dns/plugin/header/README.md

 ## Name

-*header* - modifies the header for all the responses.
+*header* - modifies the header for responses.

 ## Description

-It ensures that the flags are in the desired state for all the responses.
+*header* ensures that the flags are in the desired state for responses.
 The modifications are made transparently for the client.

 ## Syntax